jasondavies/tt-isa-documentation/BlackholeA0/NoC/README.md

   * Arbitration priorities other than `0` (c.f. `NOC_CMD_ARB_PRIORITY`)

 > [!TIP]
-> Compared to Wormhole, some of the major upgrades to the NoC in Blackhole are: higher clock speed (1 Ghz → 1.35 Ghz), doubling of bandwidth per clock cycle (256 bits per flit → 512 bits per flit), and widening of addresses (36 bits → 64 bits).
+> Compared to Wormhole, some of the major upgrades to the NoC in Blackhole are: higher clock speed (1 GHz → 1.35 GHz), doubling of bandwidth per clock cycle (256 bits per flit → 512 bits per flit), and widening of addresses (36 bits → 64 bits).
 An unfortunate regression means that `NOC_CMD_WR_INLINE` can no longer safely be used to write to L1 addresses.

 ## Virtual channels